 31. What is the African grey parrots call?

-Research suggests that they have excellent hearing and are able to distinguish very minor note changes.
-They might even be able to recognize the specific calls of their mates and children.
+Research suggests that they have excellent hearing and can distinguish very minor note changes.
+They might even recognize the specific calls of their mates and children.

 32. Are African grey parrots loud?

 They definitely don’t belong in a library!
 African grey parrots are vocal birds that love to talk and sing.